krivard/codalab-worksheets-wiki/Creating-Docker-Images.md

    docker build -t humblepeople/theano:1.0 .
    ```

 9. (Optional) Verify your image looks good to you by running a few test commands.
+If it doesn't, update your Dockerfile and rerun the build command.

    ```
    docker run -it --rm humblepeople/theano:1.0 /bin/bash
+   python
+   >> import Theano
+   >> exit()
+   exit
    ```

 10. Upload your image to Docker Hub: